fabicampanari/Iris-DataAnalysis-Seaborn-/README.md

 jupyter notebook
 ```

-Open the Seaborniris.ipynb file and run the cells to see the results.
+Open the Seaborniris   .ipynb file and run the cells to see the results.